 Breakfast for CKD Stage 3

 Do you or someone you know have chronic kidney disease?
-If so, eating the right breakfast for CKD with Stage 3 kidney disease can be a challenge.
+If so, eating the right breakfast for CKD Stage 3 kidney disease can be a challenge.

-What if you need breakfast for dialysis patients?
-Well, this post will help you!
 But it doesn’t have to be a struggle!
 There are plenty of delicious and nutritious breakfast choices that will help keep your kidneys healthy and make sure you start your day off with energy.

 We’re all familiar with the importance of eating a kidney friendly diet that is balanced for those people with kidney disease who are still working to lower their protein intake and improve their stage of kidney disease.
 Knowing the renal diet restrictions by stage of CKD can be life changing!